 This visit to Kashmir is pretty spontaneous with no planning or research whatsoever, except for that Google search I did once about the weather and the Gondola rides to check the ticket prices.
 As a result, we hand our clueless selves over to Riaz, our driver and guide, who takes us to Mughal Darbar just a few hours after stepping foot in Srinagar.

 “Go upstairs to the first floor,” Riaz casually says as Masood and I step out of his car.
 But since Riaz doesn’t elaborate on why we should go to the first floor, we enter the restaurant at the ground floor as soon as the friendly guy standing at the doors usher us in with the most warm and welcoming smile.

-We have dined in an unauthorized restaurant, you guys!
-Why this supposedly unauthorized restaurant is still running a very thriving business just below the authorized Mughal Darbar restaurant is beyond me.
+We have dined in an unauthorised restaurant, you guys!
+Why this supposedly unauthorised restaurant is still running a very thriving business just below the authorised Mughal Darbar restaurant is beyond me.

 But let me tell you something very honestly: the food we had at the ground floor restaurant is very good.
 That’s our personal opinion.
 And since that is where we ate, I am going to write my review about it.
 Then it’s totally up to you to decide – whether you chose to eat downstairs or upstairs.

 There’s nothing fancy about Mughal Darbar restaurant, but it’s clean and the staff is friendly.
 We arrive around three in the afternoon and find the place packed – the majority of their diners appear to be Kashmiris.

 The chandelier emits a very orangey light that makes food photography a headache (plus the people are eyeing me suspiciously since no one else is taking pictures of their food or their surroundings).
 A thick plastic is spread over the table cloth to protect it from stains.
 Cheap plastic flowers are placed in the corner.